 4. Voiceovers, presentations and PR events

 If you’re planning an event, presentation or video and you don’t have a large budget for actors, extras or additional team members, a voice changer could help.
 With just one of these clever devices, you can play a cast of hundreds in your production.
-You can lend credibility and professionalism to any event with smart, prudent use of a voice changer.
-For example, you can use one to introduce yourself at an event, record multi-character scripts and add extra voices to presentations.
+You can lend credibility and professionalism to any event with the smart, prudent use of a voice changer.
+For example, you can use one to introduce yourself at an event, record multi-character scripts, and add extra voices to presentations.

 5. Protecting your identity

 Most of us like to keep our personal and professional lives separate.
 However, there are situations in which your hobbies and other personal activities could affect and possibly harm your work life – particularly in the online world.